Find free Yuma County public records today using this streamlined resource.

 To be able to check public records from 2010 on, the eAccess portal requires that any potential user create an account.
 The records they provide aren’t free; subscribers will pay $10 per non-certified document or, when certification is needed, $39 for each document.

-Yuma County warrants are managed and executed by the Yuma County Sheriff’s Office Warrants Department.10 In their webpage, this department explains in detail the work that they do, but there isn’t an online search tool available.
+Yuma County warrants are managed and executed by the Yuma County Sheriff’s Office Warrants Department.10 In their webpage, this department explains in detail the work that they do.

 The best way to go about gaining insight into warrants is to call or visit them in person.
 However, citizens should always be aware that asking in person may lead to their arrest if a warrant is outstanding; anyone concerned about this obstacle can always consider hiring a defense attorney to do this search on their behalf.